What type of individual is the fellowship looking for?

 Fellows are expected to:

-- Attend all events including a mandatory Orientation on Saturday, November X, 2016, sessions approximately twice a month and a final reception.
+- Attend all events including a mandatory Orientation on Saturday, November 4, 2017, sessions approximately two to three times a month and a final reception.
 Fellows must be able to arrive at evening session locations (usually at NYU Wagner) by 5:45 pm.

 - Meet all deadlines and complete all assignments (which will require approximately two additional hours beyond the sessions each week).